Bogdan016/Java-Projects/Snake/README.md

 - Game Over
     -  The game ends when the snake collides with a wall or itself.
     -  The final score is displayed on the game over screen.
-The game ends when the snake collides with a wall or itself.
-The final score is displayed on the game over screen.

 [//]: <> (Restart)